MetaBeeAI/MetaBeeAI/_sources/quickstart.rst.txt

 Run the Pipeline
 ~~~~~~~~~~~~~~~~

-The full pipeline can be ran, using the CLI command:
+The full pipeline can be ran, using CLI commands:

 .. code-block:: bash

-   metabeeai run
+   metabeeai process-pdfs

 For a detailed breakdown of the usage and options, please refer to the  :doc:`User Guide <guide/index>`.